Railway & Canal Walks & Explorations

 To consider each of the routes briefly; Barrow Hill quarries were originally worked at what is now the southern end - so this would seem to be the obvious place for the tramway to reach.
 Later quarrying was at the north end and I suspect was carried northwards towards Barrow Lane as I have photographed.
 The map indicates the probably route to Cloud Hill which seems to give the most even rise in the land and therefore the best gradient for easy working.
 To the south, The Thringstone Common tramway had several extensions and branches to different coal mines.
-These have proved rather elusive to locate but after extensive searching, it is now only the northermost extension whose precise route eludes me!
+These have proved rather elusive to locate but after extensive searching, even the northermost extensions have been documented with great help of LIDAR imagery.
 On the other hand, the line to Swannington Common remains clear.

 The Charnwood Forest Railway (aka The Bluebell Line) superseded both the canal and its tramways.
 Its route is clearly defined today throughout.
 Note that the former dairy/goods area in Loughborough still has rails in situ!

 I have found a number of websites with more information on the railway and its

 For a historic map of the route, follow this link to the resource at the

 National Library of Scotland and then adjust the